 - Next to the entry for Enigmail, click Install.

 - Once installation is complete, you need to restart Thunderbird by clicking Restart.

 In case of problems with the installation, read our help article How do I install a Thunderbird add-on?

 Setting up Enigmail and generating an OpenPGP key pair

 Enigmail offers a convenient wizard to help you setting up.
 The wizard opens automatically after installation of Enigmail.
 If you later need to open the wizard, click the sandwich button, then the “arrow” next to Enigmail and then Enigmail wizard.

 For quick setup, use our visual instructions.
-Instructions with explanations can be found in our Step-by-step instructions below the image gallery.

 - In the first window of the wizard, choose Yes, I would like the wizard to get me started and click Continue.